MinnowBoard-org/website/elements/tuto-reader/tutorials/updating_your_firmware/docs/updating-your-firmware.md

 3. If your firmware version number is lower than the newest version, we recommend that you update the board's firmware.

-Or testing indicates that firmware version 0.83 has no critical issues for common uses for the MinnowBoard Turbot; additional firmware releases address issues found in the field and further testing.
+Our testing indicates that firmware version 0.95 has no critical issues for common uses for the MinnowBoard Turbot; additional firmware releases address issues found in the field and further testing.